 Docker Deployment

-Deploy GritCMS with Docker Compose using PostgreSQL, with all three services containerized.
+Deploy GritCMS with Docker Compose using PostgreSQL, Redis, and MinIO, with all services containerized.

 Docker Compose is the recommended way to deploy GritCMS in a production or staging environment.
-It packages the API, admin dashboard, and public site into containers alongside a PostgreSQL database.
+It packages the API, admin dashboard, public site, PostgreSQL, Redis, and MinIO into containers.

 Prerequisites